HPC - Arnold’s cat map

 3. Parallelize both the y and x loops using the collapse(2) clause.

-(I suggest to try option 3.
-Option 2, although formally correct, does not appear to be efficient in practice: why?).
+(I suggest to try options 1 and/or 3.
+Option 2 does not appear to be efficient in practice: why?).

 We can apply the loop interchange transformation to rewrite the code above as follows: